jeancharlescano/jeancharlescano/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on FIORI app
+- 🔭 I’m currently working on react / react native app
-- 🌱 I’m currently learning vuejs, nodejs and sap Fiori
+- 🌱 I’m currently learning vuejs, nodejs, react and react native
 - 👯 I’m looking to collaborate with my friends
 - ⚡ Fun fact: I'm not a developper